GoogleCloudPlatform/community/tutorials/pubsub-workflow/index.md

  * Create new topics in Pub/Sub.
  * Create new subscriptions in Pub/Sub.
  * Generate units of work along with corresponding messages.
- * Start a new Python container and run an app to subscribe and publish messages.
+ * Start a new Python container and run an app to subscribe to and publish messages.

 ## Costs